Best new Ford cars coming soon

 Ford Explorer

 The new Ford Explorer is key to the company’s ambitious electrification plans in Europe, because it competes in the mid-size SUV segment against cars like the Tesla Model Y, Renault Scenic and mechanically related Skoda Enyaq.
-This was the company’s first model to utilise the MEB electric-car platform from VW – the same as the Capri uses.
+This was the company’s first model to utilise the MEB electric car platform from VW – the same as the Capri uses.

-The right version of the Explorer offers up to 374 miles of range, meanwhile standard kit will include a heated steering wheel and massaging seats, climate control, keyless entry, and a 15-inch touchscreen that tints to reveal an extra storage cubby.
+The right version of the Explorer offers up to 374 miles of range, while standard kit will include a heated steering wheel and massaging seats, climate control, keyless entry, and a 15-inch touchscreen that tints to reveal an extra storage cubby.
 Behind the Explorer’s tailgate there’s a 450-litre boot – bigger than the Mach-E’s, but around 100 litres down on the ID.4’s.
 Prices start from £39,875.

 Ford Mustang